Stabbings, fires, flooded cells: Mississippi's prison system is falling apart

 With so few guards, prison gangs have taken control of some Mississippi prisons, as the Marshall Project found in a recent investigation.
 At Wilkinson County Correctional Facility, a privately run prison, an audit revealed that the warden cooperated with gang leaders in a bid to keep control of the facility.
 At Southern Mississippi Correctional Institution, Thompson wrote in the letter, gangs reportedly “assign people to cells and beds, overriding the formal MDOC assignments; control access to phones; photograph prisoners using contraband cell phones to create and maintain unofficial databases; determine when and where individuals may eat and shower, and enforce fines against those who break gang-written rules.”
 In a federal lawsuit about violence and poor conditions at East Mississippi Correctional Facility, also privately run, the correctional department’s court monitor declined to testify in open court for fear that gang members might retaliate, Thompson added.
 In January, the department’s commissioner, Pelicia Hall, stated that understaffing had created a “pressure cooker type situation” at the three state-run prisons, including Parchman.

 All of this comes after Mississippi enacted criminal justice reforms in 2014 to reduce its prison population.
 The reforms earned praise from President Donald Trump, who in 2018 held up the state as a model.
-But the reforms didn’t go as planned.
+But things didn’t go as planned.
 The prison population fell initially but then started increasing again, and today Mississippi still has the nation’s third-highest incarceration rate.

 The state did save more than $40 million from the reforms, according to Commissioner Hall, but that money didn’t get reinvested into the prison system; instead it went into state coffers and helped pay for things like corporate tax cuts.
 “In the last five years, Mississippi’s spending on its correctional system has fallen dramatically,” Thompson and the civil rights groups wrote.
 It’s dropped $185 million.

 With fewer funds, Mississippi prisons are practically crumbling in disrepair.
-At Parchman, holes riddle the walls and prison doors, ceilings are collapsing, and roaches and rates run throughout the facility, according to a recent investigation by ProPublica and the Mississippi Center for Investigative Reporting, which reviewed Department of Health inspections.
+At Parchman, holes riddle the walls and prison doors, ceilings are collapsing, and roaches and rats run throughout the facility, according to a recent investigation by ProPublica and the Mississippi Center for Investigative Reporting, which reviewed Department of Health inspections.
 Many incarcerated people go about their days in the dark, since hundreds of cells now lack lights or power—a sharp decline in conditions compared with seven years ago, when all cells had electricity and lighting.
 Today, one building had just one shower for more than 50 prisoners, who described going weeks sometimes without a chance to wash, according to the investigation.

 Commissioner Hall, who will leave her position later this month, has asked state lawmakers to approve a budget increase that would allow prisons to pay guards more and fill extra positions.
 But in December, the Mississippi Joint Legislative Budget Committee recommended a budget decrease.
 The legislature, sworn in this week, will make the final decision.